-Hike to Havasu Falls
+Havasu Falls Hike

 Spying a spray-painted plywood sign pointing toward Supai Village, I hurried over the narrow bridge.
-For eight miles–down steep canyon walls, through a brief deluge, and over shallow flash flood streams in the valley—I struggled to keep up with my 18-year-old daughter, Kayla.
+For eight miles–down steep canyon walls, through a brief deluge, and over shallow flash flood streams in the valley—I had struggled to keep up with my 18-year-old daughter, Kayla.

-Entering the Hualapai Village
+Entering Supai Village

 Housing many of the 650 members of the Havasupai tribe, the village has all the modern trappings of an American town: church, school, grocery store, cellphone service, and a small but comfortable inn, the Havasupai Lodge.